Three-year annual modulation search with COSINE-100: Background Model

 \section{Background Model}

 As the search for an annual modulation signal is primarily focused on the \cosine\ detector's time-dependent event rate, it is vital to understand any time-dependent background components that can affect the signal rate in our 1--6~keV ROI.
-Mismodeling of these time-dependent background components can bias estimates of the amplitude of the sought annual modulation signal, as has been discussed in Buttazzo \textit{et al}.~\cite{Buttazzo2020} and Messina \textit{et al}~\cite{Messina2020}.
+Mismodeling these time-dependent background components can bias estimates of the amplitude of the sought annual modulation signal, as has been discussed in Buttazzo \textit{et al}.~\cite{Buttazzo2020} and Messina \textit{et al}~\cite{Messina2020}.

-A primary focus of the analysis reported here is the use of a background model that fully accounts for each of the time-dependent components, improving the accuracy of the background model used in our previous modulation search~\cite{COSINE_modulation}.
-Primarily, these short-lived components are cosmogenic radioactive isotopes created by the interaction of sodium and iodine nuclei with high-energy cosmic rays before the NaI(Tl) detectors were brought underground.
-Of particular interest is \isotope{H}{3}, which is the most prominent background component in the ROI of two of the NaI(Tl) detectors used in this analysis.
-We have previously reported an independent measurement of these cosmogenic isotopes' activities~\cite{COSINE_cosmogenics} and incorporated this information into our full detector background model, as detailed in Ref.~\cite{COSINE_background2}.
-From the results of this study, we identified seven cosmogenic isotopes that have a measurable impact on the time-dependent event rate in \cosine.
-In addition, we have improved our estimation of \isotope{Pb}{210} contamination in our NaI(Tl) detectors, also detailed in Ref.~\cite{COSINE_background2}.
-As \isotope{Pb}{210} is the primary background component in the majority of the NaI(Tl) detectors, it is an isotope of special importance to our annual modulation search.
-The impact of the eight time-dependent background components considered in this analysis, along with the total background model, is illustrated in Fig.~\ref{fig:bkgd_model}.
-Event rates are shown in ``daily rate units," or dru, a common shorthand for counts/(day$\cdot$kg$\cdot$keV).
-As can be seen in Fig.~\ref{fig:bkgd_model}, \isotope{H}{3} and \isotope{Pb}{210} are the dominant background components within our ROI, though L-shell emissions from cosmogenic isotopes also contribute significantly to our time-dependent event rate.
+A primary focus of the analysis reported here is the development of a background model that fully accounts for each of these time-dependent components, improving upon the background model used in our previous modulation search~\cite{COSINE_modulation}.
+Primarily, these short-lived components are cosmogenic radioisotopes created by the interaction of sodium and iodine nuclei with high-energy cosmic rays before the NaI(Tl) detectors were brought underground.
+We identified particular cosmogenic isotopes expected to contribute to the time-dependent background of the experiment based on prior studies of cosmogenically activated NaI(Tl) detectors~\cite{thesis_pettus,anais_cosmo_2015,anais_cosmo_2018,anais_tritium_2018}.
+We have previously reported an independent measurement of these cosmogenic isotopes' activities~\cite{COSINE_cosmogenics} and incorporated this information into the full, time-integrated background model of \cosine, as detailed in Ref.~\cite{COSINE_background2}.
+Additionally, we have improved the \cosine\ background model by refining the spatial distribution of \isotope{Pb}{210} contamination in our NaI(Tl) detectors, also detailed in Ref.~\cite{COSINE_background2}.
+As \isotope{Pb}{210} is the primary background component in the majority of the NaI(Tl) detectors, it is an isotope of particular importance to our annual modulation search.